How to Pick Commercial Multifamily Real Estate Investments

 BAM Capital works with accredited investors and negotiates the purchasing and financing of high quality multifamily real estate properties on their behalf.
 BAM Capital has a Midwest focus, and only goes for B++, A-, and A multifamily assets.
 This strategy provides low-risk investment opportunities with lucrative assets.
 Investors love the passive investment approach provided by BAM Capital.

-This Indianapolis-based company currently has $593M AUM and 5,000 units.
+This Indianapolis-based company currently has over $700M AUM and 5,000+ units.
 Accredited investors reap the benefits of their cash flow-positive assets.
 Schedule a call with BAM Capital and invest today.

 BAM Capital created this fund in order to yield consistent and reliable cash flow, long-term appreciation, and accelerated tax benefits.
 The fund aligns with BAM Capital’s demonstrated track record of successful multifamily investing by continuing to implement our signature investment thesis, now in fund format.
 The fund aims for greater overall returns and lower risk through a multi-asset diversification strategy.